abitofalchemy/TreeDecomps/README.md

 ## How to Run Experiments

-- Setup the graphs (edgelist network datasets) `./setup_working_graphs.sh`
+- Download the datasets; run script `download_datasets.sh` for details

-- Run from a script to generate clique trees given a dataset and POE heuristic `./experiments.sh datasets/out.ucidata-zachary mcs`
+- Run from a script to generate clique trees given a dataset and variable elimination heuristic (poeh) `tdec/exp.linux.sh datasets/out.ucidata-zachary` This script converts and edglist to `.dimacs` and uses that to run INDDGO to generate a tree decomposition.
+The script passes as one of the arguments each of the variable elimination heuristics we selected for this project.
+  * to run a single example do:
+    `python  tredec.dimacs.tree.py --orig datasets/out.ucidata-zachary --peoh mcs` this will sample if the graph exceeds 500 nodes.
+To avoid sampling, do `python  tredec.dimacs.tree.py --orig datasets/out.ucidata-zachary --peoh mcs -tw` this will print the treewidth and
 - Find Jaccard Similarity between pairs of Production Rules from each of the Tree decomposition heuristics.
   `python tredec.isomorph_dimacs_tree.py --orig datasets/out.ucidata-zachary --pathfrag datasets/ucidata-zachary_`